-Frequently cast as the villain in a career spanning eight decades, the prodigious and respected actor is perhaps most known by older audiences for his horror film appearances, particularly as Dracula.
+Frequently cast as the villain, such as Lord Summerisle in “The Wicker Man“, in a career spanning eight decades, the prodigious and respected actor is perhaps most known by older audiences for his horror film appearances, particularly as Dracula.

 “Scars of Dracula” was a popular and commercial success and, as one of his seven appearances as the vampire for Hammer, firmly established his connection to horror in the public’s mind.